orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 docker system prune
 ```

 `prune` is a very useful command (also works for `volume` and `network` sub-commands), but it is only available for Docker 1.13.
-So if you’re using older Docker versions, the following commands can help you to replace the prune command.
+So if you're using older Docker versions, the following commands can help you to replace the prune command.

 ----